Step 5: Admissions Decisions

 Bottom Line

-If you’re looking to apply to medical school this year, aim to have your ducks in a row by May.
+If you’re looking to apply to medical school in 2025 and beyond, aim to have your ducks in a row by May.
 It’s almost a year-long process, so you’ve got to have some patience.